IvSan/bol.com_assessment/README.md

 # My comments

-The game was implemented in a form of web based application with a set of REST endpoints:
+The game was implemented in a form of web application with a set of REST endpoints:

 * POST `/login` - to register a new player and obtain `apiSecret` that is needed for any other request to authenticate player.
 While this approach offers a simplified solution to security, it's sufficient for the scope of this demo